rautiais/ot-harjoitustyo/volleystats-app/dokumentaatio/arkkitehtuuri.md

 ## Sequence diagram: creating a new user

-When user inputs unused username and password and clicks "Create", the control of the application proceeds as follows:
+When user inputs unused username and password and clicks "Register", the control of the application proceeds as follows:

 ```mermaid
 sequenceDiagram